-- "Steep slope" means a slope of greater than one and one-half feet horizontal to one foot vertical (67 percent). - Fifty feet if slopes area is composed of fractured material or if slope area or embankment is intersected by impermeable strata or shallow groundwater.
+^cSteep slope is a slope of greater than one and one-half feet horizontal to one foot vertical (67 percent).

+^d Fifty feet if slope area is composed of fractured material or if slope area or embankment is intersected by impermeable strata or shallow groundwater.